wp-plugins/wp-internetvista/readme.txt

 This plugin allows you to display directly and simply the performance of your website in your wordpress dashboard.

-= Web monitoring is... =
-The website monitoring will help you to:
+= The website monitoring will help you to: =
 * Measure the performance of your website
 * Put your web infrastructure under high surveillance
 * Prevent breakdowns of your website or your blog
 * Prove the quality of your web solutions

-The major advantages of our web monitoring services are:
+= The major advantages of our web monitoring services are: =
 * Monitoring provided 24x7x365
 * Nothing to install, nothing to develop
 * Hosters-independent